SkanderBahrini/Transformers-Project/README.md

 * First model: Aim to help the user understand what kind of feeling is transferred to the reader from his text.

-  The checkpoint used : [Link Text] (https://huggingface.co/SamLowe/roberta-base-go_emotions)
+  The checkpoint used : [Click Here] (https://huggingface.co/SamLowe/roberta-base-go_emotions)

   A checkpoint is a specific file that contains model architecture and model-initialized weights.
   To use it we have two methods: